BernieO/calcardbackup/README.md

 # calcardbackup

-This script extracts Own-/Nextcloud calendars and addressbooks and saves them as compressed file with date-extension in a backup-folder.
+This script extracts Own-/Nextcloud calendars and addressbooks and saves them as compressed file with a date-extension in a backup-folder.<br>
-As default the database is being backed up as well and stored in the same compressed file.
+Optional the Own-/Nextcloud-database can be backed up as well and stored in the same compressed file (default: no backup of database).<br>
-Additionally backups older than X days can be deleted.
+Additionally there is an config option to delete backups that are older than X days (default: no delete).

 ## Requirements
-- Own-/Nextcloud >= 5.0 with MySQL/MariaDB or SQLite3 (PostgreSQL unsupported)
+- local installation of Own-/Nextcloud >= 5.0 with MySQL/MariaDB or SQLite3 (PostgreSQL unsupported)
 - Packages `sed` `curl` and according database packages (`mysql-server`/`mariadb-server` or `sqlite3`)
 - if backups shall be zipped (instead of defaul gzipped tarball): package `zip`